CalSol/braintrain/lab2.md

 RGBPwmOut rgbLed(P0_5, P0_6, P0_7);
 ```

-It has one API function, which sets the R, G, B PWM outputs using a input H, S, V. The hue is specified in centi-degrees [0, 36000), while the saturation and value are specified in 16-bit fixed point [0, 65535].
+It has one API function, which sets the R, G, B PWM outputs using an input H, S, V. The hue is specified in centi-degrees [0, 36000), while the saturation and value are specified in 16-bit fixed point [0, 65535].

 ```c++
 RGBPwmOut::hsv_uint16(uint16_t h_cdeg, uint16_t s, uint16_t v);